Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Threats to Validity

 \section{Threats to Validity}

 Despite the controlled experimental setup of \name{}, several validity concerns remain that may affect the interpretation and reproducibility of our findings.

 \textit{Internal Validity.} Internal validity concerns whether the observed repair outcomes faithfully reflect the reasoning and tool-use capabilities of the evaluated models.
 Since the build process involves multiple asynchronous components, a few uncontrolled factors (\eg transient network latency, temporary OBS queue congestion, or inconsistent log flushing) may lead to incomplete or misaligned feedback between iterations.
 We mitigate these risks by recording all tool invocations and system responses in structured logs, ensuring that every reasoning trace is fully recoverable.
+A potential implementation-related threat to internal validity arises from the strict formatting requirements of patch-based edits. \textit{Patch Generation} requires the LLM to output modifications that strictly comply with the unified-diff format; consequently, minor syntactic deviations may lead to parsing failures even if the underlying repair logic is semantically correct.
+To mitigate this implementation-sensitive confound, \name{} incorporates an automated patch-validation module designed to recognize and repair common formatting inconsistencies, such as missing prefixes or malformed diff headers, prior to application.
+While this mechanism reduces failures caused by trivial formatting errors, more complex structural inconsistencies or contextual mismatches in the diff hunk may still result in unsuccessful patch applications.
+Therefore, some failures under the \textit{Patch Generation} strategy may partially reflect the model's structured-output brittleness rather than a fundamental inability to reason about the build failure.

 \textit{Build Validity.} Build validity relates to whether the evaluation metrics accurately reflect the constructs of interest.
 Our metrics focus on three measurable quantities: build success rate, mean repair time per package, and mean token consumption.
 Each metric is computed using locally captured timestamps and token logs to ensure consistency across different architectures and models.
 However, these measurements capture only the reasoning and repair phases rather than the full end-to-end runtime on OBS, which may slightly underestimate total operational latency.

-\textit{External Validity.} Although \textsc{Build-bench} currently focuses on x86\_64 and aarch64 packages, its formulation and data representation are architecture-agnostic.
-The benchmark can thus be extended to other instruction sets such as RISC-V without modification to model prompts or tool schemas.
-Still, results may vary depending on differences in compiler ecosystems or build toolchains that affect the reproducibility of repair actions.
+Moreover, build success on OBS is used as the operational criterion for repair success in \name{}.
+While this criterion is practical, reproducible, and well aligned with the goal of package-build repair, it primarily validates buildability rather than full semantic correctness or runtime functional equivalence.
+A repaired package that successfully builds may still contain latent defects that are not exercised during the build process or may exhibit behavioral deviations at runtime.
+Therefore, our results should be interpreted as evidence of build-level repair effectiveness, rather than comprehensive validation of all downstream functionalities of the repaired package.